 Some patient may experience tenderness in their jaw and gums once the anesthesia begins to wear off.
 Chewing may cause some discomfort.
 Patients should stick to soft foods and take over-the-counter pain relievers as they are needed.
 Ice packs applied to the outside of the cheek over the area that was treated can help to address any swelling.

 Identifying concerns in their earliest stages can help to lessen the need for an extraction or pulpotomy.
-At Weideman Pediatric Dentistry & Orthodontics we recommend that our patients see us every six months, for a routine checkup and professional cleaning.
+At Weideman Pediatric Dentistry & Orthodontics we recommend that our patients see us every six months, for a routine dental exams and professional cleaning.
 This offers our dentist an opportunity to recognize potential issues early.
 Call or text us at (916) 962-0577 to schedule a checkup or to learn more about other surgical procedures like frenectomies.